Computability of the Channel Reliability Function and Related Bounds: Conclusions

 \section{Conclusions}

-It was already clear with the introduction of the channel reliability function that it had a complicated behavior.
-A closed form formula for the channel reliability function in the sense of \cite{C99} and \cite{BC13} is not yet known.
-We analyzed the computability of the reliability function and its related functions.
 We showed that the reliability function is not a Turing computable performance function.
 The same also applies to the functions of the sphere packing bound and the expurgation bound.
+It is interesting to note that, in the scope of our work, the constraints imposed on the Turing computable performance function are strictly weaker than those usually required for Turing computable functions.
+We do not require that the Turing machine stop for the computation of the performance function for all inputs

-It is interesting to note that, in the scope of our work, the constraints imposed on the Turing computable performance function are srtictly weaker than those usually required for Turing computable functions.
-We do not require that the Turing machine stop for the computation of the performance function for all inputs $(W, R)\in\CHc\times\RR_c^+$.
+$(W, R)\in\CHc\times\RR_c^+$.
 This means that we also allow the corresponding Turing machine to compute for certain inputs forever, i.e. it will never stop for certain inputs.
 This means that we can allow functions as performance functions that are not defined for all $(W,R)\in\CHc\times\RR_c^+$.
 However, we do require the Turing machine to stop for input $(W,R)\in\CHc\times\RR_c$ whenever $F$ is defined, in which case it returns the computable number $F (W, R)$ as output.
 This means that an algorithm is generated at the output that represents the number $F (W, R)$ according to Definition~\ref{performance}.

 Furthermore, we considered the $R_\infty$ function and the zero-error feedback capacity; both of them play an important role for the reliability function.
 Both the $R_\infty$ function and the zero-error feedback capacity are not Banach Mazur computable.
 We showed that the $R_\infty$ function is additive.
-The zero-error feedback capacity is super-additive and we characterized its behavior.

 We showed that for all finite alphabets $\X,\Y$ with $|\X|\geq 2$ and $|\Y|\geq 2$, the channel reliability function itself is not a Turing computable performance function.
 We also showed that the usual bounds, which have been extensively examined in the literature so far, are not Turing computable performance functions.
 It is unclear whether one can find non-trivial upper bounds for the channel reliability function at all, which are Turing's computable performance functions.
+In \cite{SGB67} the sequence of the k-letter expurgation bounds is considered to be very good channel data for approximating the channel reliability function.
+It was hoped that these sequences could be computed more easily with the use of new powerful digital computers.
+We showed that unfortunately, this is not possible.